Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 Pros:

-- Secure Core adds meaningful extra protection
+- Secure Core adds real extra protection

 Cons:

-- Secure Core routing reduces speeds noticeably
+- Secure Core routing noticeably reduces speeds

 5. Private Internet Access — Best VPN for Power Users